-Insurance is another cost of doing business in Tampa.
+Insurance is another cost of doing business in Tampa and dealing with emergencies.
 We are always at a risk for hurricanes, so the insurance costs for your rental property may be a bit higher than they are in other parts of the country.
 Californians have earthquake insurance and in Texas, investors have to worry about high winds and hail.
 Hurricanes are the major threat in Florida, and with hurricanes come water.
 Even a strong tropical storm can cause flooding, so flood insurance is a legal requirement in most neighborhoods on a financed home.

 These are fixed expenses for the most part.
 They’re generally outside of your control as an investor because you have to pay them.
 However, you can usually budget and estimate what you’ll spend every year on things like property taxes and insurance.